highoncarbs/home/README.md

 # Personal Website

-Visit the live version here : httpa://highoncarbs.ml
+Visit the live version here : https://highoncarbs.ml

-The website is built using Gridsome and hosted on Github Pages.
+The website is built using Gridsome and hosted on Github Pages & Netlify .
 Bulma CSS is used as the base responsive css template.
-Oswald & EB Garamond typefaces from Google Fonts.
+Inter & EB Garamond typefaces from Google Fonts.

-Go Static⚡️!
+⚡️ Static& JAM!